DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 • Provide a basic introduction to the important elements of Work Health and Safety and Risk Management;

-• Provide telephone support if you require it;
+• Provide telephone support shouldyou require it;

 • Provide information that is the essential basics for engaging and managing contractors for use on common property.

-HOW DO I STAY COMPLIANT IN A CHANGING COMPLIANCE LANDSCAPE?
+HOW DO I STAY COMPLIANT?

 Meeting your safety obligations is easy with good quality, professional help.
 Solutions in Engineering Annual Safety Reports will take the compliance monkey off your back.